5 must-have workplace zones to achieve optimal productivity

 A wellbeing zone can be used for meditation, yoga, and so on.
 And it can extend to the stairwells, Margie Dimech from Radley Yeldar suggests.
 “If your health and wellbeing strategy is a priority,” she says, “increase footfall by making the stairs more enticing and accessible.”

-Finally, Joe Gaunt, Founder and CEO of Hero, a digital wellness company, adds: “People are the most valuable asset in any organisation, therefore, investing in wellness and a health strategy is vital both ethically but also financially.
+Finally, Joe Gaunt, Founder and CEO of Hero, a digital wellness company, adds: “People are the most valuable asset in any organisation; therefore, investing in wellness and a health strategy is vital both ethically and financially.
 Healthy, happy and highly engaged employees are, on average, up to 30 days more productive per annum and organisations promoting health and wellbeing are 3.5 times more likely to be creative and innovative as well as 21 per cent more productive.”